malhamdoosh/abseqPy/README.md

 ### Installation and configuration
 Before proceeding any further, make sure you have all the [external dependencies](#dependencies) installed and ready to go.
-You will require a python 2.7 on your system with the following python libraries installed (any versions will do):
+You will require a python 2.7 on your system with the following python libraries installed (any version will do):

 1. [pandas](http://pandas.pydata.org/)
 2. [BioPython](http://biopython.org/)